Marcin Smoliński

-Marcin Smoliński (born 5 April 1985 in Warsaw) is a Polish footballer who plays as a midfielder for Huragan Wołomin.
+Marcin Smoliński (born 5 April 1985) is a Polish former professional footballer who played as a midfielder.

 Career

 Club

 Smoliński started his career with GKP Targówek.

 When he came to Legia, he was hailed as the new Kowalczyk, because of his personality and former place of living.
-However his talent didn't develop to match Kowalczyk's.
+However his talent did not develop to match Kowalczyk's.
 He spent autumn 2006 on loan with Odra Wodzisław.

 In February 2009, he was loaned to ŁKS Łódź on a half year deal.

 In July 2010, he joined ŁKS Łódź on a one-year contract.

-Ahead of the 2019/20, Smoliński joined Huragan Wołomin.
+Ahead of the 2019–20 season, Smoliński joined Huragan Wołomin.

 International

 He was a part of Poland national under-21 football team.